wombleton/gitlaw-nz/acts/C/Commerce Act 1986.md

     *   (b) where that order was made in connection with any other investigation or inquiry conducted by the Commission, after the conclusion of that investigation or inquiry.

-    (3) On the expiry of any order made under subsection (1), the provisions of the [Official Information Act 1982][600] shall apply in respect of any information, document, or evidence that was the subject of that order.
+    (3) On the expiry of any order made under subsection (1), the provisions of the [Official Information Act 1982][601] shall apply in respect of any information, document, or evidence that was the subject of that order.

-    (4) Every person who, contrary to any order made by the Commission under subsection (1), publishes or communicates any information or document or evidence commits an offence and is liable, on summary conviction, to a fine not exceeding $4,000 in the case of a person not being a body corporate, and $12,000 in the case of a body corporate.
+    (4) Every person who, contrary to any order made by the Commission under subsection (1), publishes or communicates any information or document or evidence commits an offence and is liable, on conviction, to a fine not exceeding $4,000 in the case of a person not being a body corporate, and $12,000 in the case of a body corporate.

-    Section 100: substituted, on 1 April 1987, by [section 25(1)][601] of the Official Information Amendment Act 1987 (1987 No 8).
+    Section 100: substituted, on 1 April 1987, by [section 25(1)][602] of the Official Information Amendment Act 1987 (1987 No 8).

+    Section 100(4): amended, on 1 July 2013, by [section 413][563] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 100A Commission may state case for opinion of High Court